JuiceyBeans/GregTech-Addon-Template/README.md

-# GT-Addon-Template-1.20.1
+# GregTech Addon Template
- Template for GregTech Modern addons
+ Template for GregTech Modern addons on 1.20.1

  Original template by screret, updated by JuiceyBeans